myselfsiddhant/Projects/README.md

 Myself Siddhant Priyam Singh, B.Tech Computer Science and Engineering student at Galgotias University.

-I upload all the Python projects that I work on to this GitHub repository.
+I've uploaded all the Python projects that I have worked on to this GitHub repository.